 Where the seal can't be changed on its own, sometimes the glass can be replaced instead of the whole frame.
 The benefit of this, compared with just replacing the seals, is that the gas between the panes (which stops heat passing through) will also be restored.

 Otherwise, the entire window can be replaced.
 Either way, contact the company you bought the double glazing from as soon as possible.

 How do I fix a double glazing window handle or lock?

 If the problem lies with heat or the mechanism getting stiff, try the tips above for cooling it down or oiling it.

 If the lock is completely broken, you may be unable to open the window, or unable to lock it.
 In both cases, you’ll need to replace the lock.

 Usually this can be done without having to change the entire frame.

 You could try to replace it yourself, depending on the type of lock.
 However, this might affect the seals and is likely to void your warranty.

-Locks should not fail after only a short time so we’d recommend calling the company if your window or door is within warranty.
+Locks shouldn't fail after only a short time, so we’d recommend calling the company if your window or door is within warranty.